How can we help you today?

 Here are the most common issues:

-- Hidden costs build up.
-Domains (~$15–20/year), business email (~$6/month), and apps add to the total.
+• Hidden costs build up: Domains (~$15–20/year), business email (~$6/month), and apps can push the total higher.

-- Limited customization.
-Users can’t fully adjust layouts, spacing, or fonts beyond preset options.
+• Limited customization: Users can’t fully adjust layouts, spacing, or fonts beyond preset options.

 Frequently asked questions